jeffweltman/StarsStripesAndBeer/README.md

   ## FAQs
   ### Where did this data come from?
   *These data were collected from the public domain across a variety of sources, including *ratebeer.com*, the craft breweries' websites, and social media.*

+  ### This is exceptional work!
+Can I contact W&W Analytics regarding other projects?
+  *We would love to hear from you!
+Thank you for your interest.*